2022-12-10T19:59:00

 Time ago I've read two NLP books.
 Here couple interesting notes from them.
 NLP or "Neuro-linguistic programming" is classified as pseudoscientific approach to human brain and it's capacity for (re)interpretation or (re)training of own experiences.

-Using Tour Brain for a CHANGE by Richard Sandier
+Using Your Brain for a CHANGE by Richard Sandier

 • p7 Your brain is like a machine without an "off" switch.
 If you don't give it something to do, it just runs on and on until it gets bored.